Sacrament of Baptism

 Times for Baptism

 The Sacrament of Baptism is usually celebrated on a Sunday but may, for a good reason, be celebrated on another day.
 While a Baptism may be celebrated during a scheduled public Mass, it is more usual for the Baptism ceremony or liturgy to involve just the family and their relations and friends.
-The most popular times are Sunday at noon or in the afternoon, but no later than 4 p.m.
+Baptisms are celebrated here in the parish on Saturdays 10 am – 12 pm and Sundays at 12 pm.

 Applying to have your child baptised

 The usual procedure is for you to contact the Parish Office by attending personally at 3 Jane Street (or coming through the Easton Street entrance by the side of the church) or by telephone or by email.
-The Parish Secretary will arrange a time for you to meet our Priest, Fr Richard Waddell, and will give or send you an Application for Baptism Form.
+The Parish Secretary will give or send you an Application for Baptism Form.
+Once you have returned the form to us we will confirm with you the date of the Baptism.

 Baptismal offerings